MEDIA PRODUCTION, MANAGEMENT, AND TECHNOLOGY

 Students in this program can benefit from access to the media properties housed within the College: two commercial radio stations, two public radio stations, one public television and one commercial weather television station.
 The media properties allow our students to produce professional products for television and the Web, while gaining hands on experience with state of the art equipment.
 This educational experience translates into national recognition from national entities including the National Academy of Television Arts and Sciences, The National Association of Television Program Executives, the International Radio-Television Society, and the National Broadcasting Society.

-Regardless of track, the students gain a foundation in writing, creative thinking, communication and professionalism making a telecommunications degree a great foundation for multiple graduate programs and professional schools.
+Regardless of track, the students gain a foundation in writing, creative thinking, communication and professionalism making a media production, management, and technology degree a great foundation for multiple graduate programs and professional schools.

 Five Things You Should Know

-- Our faculty have taught and lectured at universities in China, Korea, Sweden, Switzerland, Belgium, the Netherlands, Spain, Brazil, Mexico, Zambia, Cameroon, South Africa, Mozambique, and Angola, and Turkey.
+- Our faculty have taught and lectured at universities in China, Korea, Sweden, Switzerland, Belgium, the Netherlands, Spain, Brazil, Mexico, Zambia, Cameroon, South Africa, Mozambique, Angola, Taiwan, and Turkey.

-- Felipe DeAndrade, TEL 2012, Documentary film maker, The National Geographic Channel
+- Felipe DeAndrade, 2012, Documentary film maker, The National Geographic Channel